 Before working as a writer/director, Adrian worked for 15 years in the Videogame/Film/TV industry as a VFX Artist taking on almost every position from storyboard artist on TV series such as The History Channel's "The Re-Inventors", and "Crime Stories," to Concept Artist and Digital Matte Painter for videogame companies such as Ubisoft and Digital Dimension, to 3D modeler for companies such as Jam Filled, Mr. X, and MARZ to name a few.

-This year Adrian has written and directed his first episodic episode of TV with Highball.TV's upcoming horror anthology, "God of Frogs", and is currently working with Landed Entertainment on his 5th short film utilizing VPH's Virtual Production Studio, "Drifters" starring Samora Smallwood and Matt Murray.
-His award-winning 2022 short film "The Fore-men" is currently in development as a feature and is still making appearances in festivals around the world.
+In 2024, you can look forward to Adrian's first episode of TV with Highball.TV's upcoming horror anthology, "God of Frogs", as well as his 5th short film utilizing The Other End's Virtual Production Studio named "Drifters" starring Samora Smallwood and Matt Murray.
+His award-winning 2022 short film "The Fore-men" is currently in development as a feature and is still appearing in festivals worldwide.

-With an interest in all things science-related, Adrian has worked for museums, Universities, and educational programs in the past and while his interests are primarily in genre storytelling (with a focus on Science-fiction), his inspirations always lie in non-fiction and reality.
+With an interest in all things science-related, Adrian has worked for Natural History museums, Universities, and educational programs in the past and while his interests are primarily in genre storytelling (with a focus on Science-fiction), his inspirations always lie in the natural world.